-In the past five years there has been a significant increase in burglaries known as ram raids3 across the country (increasing from 10 per month nationally in 2018 to an average of 73 per month in 2022).
+In the past five years there has been a significant increase in retail/commercial burglaries in which entry was by means of a vehicle (known as ram raids) across the country.
 Over the past few months, ram-raid offending has been particularly prominent in Northland, Tāmaki Makaurau, Waikato and Bay of Plenty, which has also observed an increase in unlawful taking of motor vehicles.
 Many offenders are under 17-years-old, including children as young as seven.
+Offending reached a peak in August 2022 and has fallen since that time.

-The recent offending is likely driven by a combination of young people exposed to a negative home environment, disengagement from school and communities, the monetary gain from stealing certain goods, and the use of social media, particularly TikTok, to promote their criminal offending and gain notoriety.
+More recent offending is likely driven by a combination of young people exposed to a negative home environment, disengagement from school and communities, the monetary gain from stealing certain goods, and the use of social media, particularly TikTok, to promote their criminal offending and gain notoriety.
 There is no current evidence that the offending is being driven by youth gang affiliation or membership, although some offenders do have gang associations.